 Troubleshooting your homemade no-knead dinner rolls

 What’s better than a freshly baked piping hot bread?
 The smell while it’s baking, the yummy goodness of warm buttered bread, the tasty delights when dipping, the crunchy texture when toasted, the golden medley of a melted sandwich.
 Do you now feel in the mood for baking of Bread?
-You can also try this No knead crusty French bread, Sweet White Bread, or Fresh Dinner Rolls.
+You can also try this No knead crusty French bread, Sweet White Bread, Fresh Dinner Rolls or Garlic Knots.
 Happy Baking!

 No-knead Bread rolls recipe – How to Make Bread Rolls a without mixer